fu4303/tictactoe-beans/README.md

-# To Do List
+# Tic Tac Toebeans

-This application was made for a coding challenge to create a ToDoList.
+This application was made for a coding challenge to create a Tic Tac Toe game.
+A great exercise in creating objects, embedded objects, and object constructors.
+Styled so that there are visual cues for what has been selected and when the game is over.

 ## Current Hosting

-To see deployed site, visit [The Application here](https://jpmbvistro-to-do.netlify.app/) See my other deployed projects there as well!
+To see deployed site, visit [The Application here](https://jpmbvistro-tictactoebeans.netlify.app/) See my other deployed projects there as well!

 ## Work With Me